SRGSSR/pillarbox-android/pillarbox-cast/docs/README.md

 implementation("ch.srgssr.pillarbox:pillarbox-cast:<pillarbox_version>")
 ```

-The main goal of this module is to be able to build a user interface that can be use with an [PillarboxExoPlayer][ch.srgssr.pillarbox.player.PillarboxExoPlayer] or [PillarboxCastPlayer][ch.srgssr.pillarbox.cast.PillarboxCastPlayer].
+The main goal of this module is to be able to build a user interface that can be used with a [PillarboxExoPlayer][ch.srgssr.pillarbox.player.PillarboxExoPlayer] or [PillarboxCastPlayer][ch.srgssr.pillarbox.cast.PillarboxCastPlayer].
 Both
-implementation are base of [PillarboxPlayer][ch.srgssr.pillarbox.player.PillarboxPlayer] interface.
+implementations are based on the [PillarboxPlayer][ch.srgssr.pillarbox.player.PillarboxPlayer] interface.

 ## Getting started